AlgoritmiaClub/missing-semester/algorithmic_problems/leetcode/226.invert_binary_tree/editorial.md

 # [226.
 Invert Binary Tree](https://leetcode.com/problems/invert-binary-tree/)

-### Naive Solution
+### Problem Insight

-A straightforward approach is to visit every node in the tree and swap its left and right children.
-This can be done with either depth-first or breadth-first traversal.
-The operation is local and requires no extra computation beyond the swap itself.
+The core idea is simple: for each node in the tree, swap its left and right children.
+This can be achieved through any form of traversal — depth-first or breadth-first.
+Since every node is processed once and only requires a local swap, the solution is straightforward.

 ### Recursive DFS (sol 1)